Come Back Home (2NE1 song): Critical reception

 "Come Back Home" was met with generally positive reviews from music critics.
 Kim Young-jin from domestic webzine Weiv noted its incorporation of American pop and hip-hop styles with "advanced contemporary trends", and said that "'Come Back Home' once again confirms the direction and capabilities of YG Entertainment, not just 2NE1."
-Writing for PopMatters, Scott Interrante ranked "Come Back Home" number 11 on their list of The Best K-pop of 2014, hailing the track as an "incredible pop song".
-Referring to it as an earworm, Corban Goble of Pitchfork selected the song as one of the standout tracks from Crush.
+Writing for PopMatters, Scott Interrante hailed "Come Back Home" as an "incredible pop song" and placed it at number 11 on his list of The Best K-pop of 2014.
+Corban Goble of Pitchfork referred to it as an "earworm" and deemed it among the standout tracks from Crush.
 On their list of Top 20 K-pop Tracks of 2014, Taylor Glasby of Dazed ranked the song at number 6, lauding the "electro dystopia" track as a key work in the year's creative overload.
 Glasby further praised the song's musical styles and production, writing that 2NE1 does the "sound better than anyone else, managing the surging tempo changes with ease and retaining their fierceness despite the song’s relative calm".
 August Brown of the Los Angeles Times commented that "'Come Back Home' tosses Atlanta trap drums, pop-reggae guitars and Robyn's bleary-eyed pleading into one song and makes it work".
 Jeff Benjamin of Billboard additionally ranked the song the seventh best single of the group's discography in January 2017.